alexpenadev/tuthell-blog/posts/secondpost.md

 1. Making a site from a snapshot of a design on [dribbble.com](https://dribbble.com/).

-2. finding an issue that involves HTML & CSS on an open source project on GitHub and fixing that issue.
+2. Finding an issue that involves HTML & CSS on an open source project on GitHub and fixing that issue.

 3. I will also build websites for myself, friends, and family that will carry over for the next tutorial hell phase, Javascript.

 ## Resources

 To gain these skills as quickly as possible, I looked for resources that would put me straight into building code and preparing to work with GitHub and Git as soon as possible, so I cut the list to four resources.
 The first resource is **developer.mozilla.org** for reference and research.
 The second resources are a more visual reference guide, which is **cssreference.io** and **htmlreference.io**.
 The third is a site dedicated to implementing design and putting into practice the HTML & CSS, and I do this by using **frontendmentor.io**.
 It has a constructive community and has me working with git and reading other people's code on design implementation.
 The fourth and last resource I used was **frontendpractice.com**.
 This site has you evaluate different sites and try to clone parts of or all of the sites.
 This resource helps me use the dev tools, explore the code, and get different ideas on how they built it.
-The links to all the resources I am using are below.
-The links to all the resources I am using are below.
-As I start working through them, I will detail how I use these resources throughout the 30 days.
+The links to all the resources I am using are below.As I start working through them, I will detail how I use these resources throughout the 30 days.

 ## 🔗 Links to Resources